emreeozll/oopWithNLayeredApp/README.md

 # oopWithNLayeredApp
-oopWithNLayeredApp- Ioc - SOLID(Single responsibility principle - one of five)
+oopWithNLayeredApp - Ioc - SOLID(Single responsibility principle - one of five)